sahilgupta1997/cse360Project/README.md

-this is out cse 360 project
+this is our cse 360 project